Ozzieb93/WDI_LDN_PROJECT4/README.md

 * Implement a card payment system using a 3rd party API.
 This is so tenants are able to pay any upcoming bills directly to the landlord.

-* Notification system where tenants would be notified via email or phone reagrding any maintenance or repairs happening in the house.
+* Notification system where tenants would be notified via email or phone regarding any maintenance or repairs happening in the house.

 * Include filesatck so users (both landlord and tenant) can update their profiles using images on their machines.